rcheng15jhu/plenum/iterations/README.md

-"api/events" which gets a list of events as a JSON file, "api/addevent" which adds (through post) a new event, "api/delevent" which takes an ID and deletes (through post) the corresponding event, "users" which gets a list of users as a JSON file, "adduser" which adds (through post) a new user, "deluser" which takes an ID and deletes (through post) the corresponding user,
+"api/events" which gets a list of events as a JSON file, "api/addevent" which adds (through post) a new event, "api/delevent" which takes an ID and deletes (through post) the corresponding event, "viewevent" which allows the user to view aggregate availability.
+"users" which gets a list of users as a JSON file, "adduser" which adds (through post) a new user, "deluser" which takes an ID and deletes (through post) the corresponding user,